Have you been involved in a Tennessee car accident? Do you know what steps to take next?

 Before agreeing to give a statement, you should contact an experienced personal injury attorney.
 An experienced attorney understands the implications of giving a statement.
 They will help you decide if you should have an attorney present during the statement.

-If you want to discuss your case, contact Perry H. Windle III today.
+If you want to discuss your case, contact Perry H. (Chip) Windle III today.
 He is an experienced lawyer who has helped numerous Tennessee car accident victims.
 He is ready to help with your case.